daherb/PVM-Silben/README.md

 with one word and the word count in one line separated by tab.
 The syllable list is even simpler with one syllable per line.
+BLOCK_SIZE is the number of words sent to a client for partitioning as one block to reduce natwork latency PER_HOST_TASK_COUNT is the number of tasks to run on each host

 Output
 ------